metalshark/spec/SPEC.md

   - indent (default: 2 spaces)
   - strict (default: true)

-Note: Section 14 is authoritative for strict-mode errors; validators MAY add informative diagnostics for style and encoding invariants.
+Strict-mode errors are enumerated in §14; validators MAY add informative diagnostics for style and encoding invariants.

 ### 13.1 Encoder Conformance Checklist